Skip to content

 WisMesh 1W Booster Assembled

-The WisMesh 1W Booster Kit and RAK4631 WisBlock share the same foundation (nRF52840 MCU, SX1262 transceiver, WisBlock ecosystem) but serve different use cases.
+The two products share the same foundation. nRF52840 MCU, SX1262 transceiver, WisBlock ecosystem.
 The 1W kit trades power efficiency for raw RF output.
-The RAK4631 is the practical choice for most users with sufficient range, easy power management, and broad regional compatibility.
+The RAK4631 stays the practical default for most users with sufficient range, easy power management, and broader regional compatibility.

 Ready to get started?
-Check out our Meshtastic Getting Started Guide, MeshCore Getting Started Guide, or browse compatible devices.
+See the Meshtastic getting started guide, the MeshCore getting started guide, or browse compatible devices.

 Comments